hellflame/argparse/README.md

 1. sub command has different context, so you can have two `--flag`, and different help message output
 2. sub command show help message seperately, it's for user to understand your program *step by step*.
 While `Group Argument` helps user to understand your program *group by group*
+2. Theoretically, you can create sub parser infinitely.
+Create a sub parser of a sub parser of a subparser ...
+Somehow, which would make the program harder to use, and easy to run out of users' patience.

 **[v1.7.3]** Fix: